Traditional or Vernacular buildings

 Lough Erne Landscape Partnership and Queens University have developed training on studying vernacular buildings.

-SPAB Ireland have arranged a series of events and seminars on the subject this year.
+SPAB Ireland often arrange a series of events and seminars on the subject.
+They also have their own Podcast Heart to Hearth Podcast.

-UAH, are developing a Hands on Heritage project that will include information on vernacular buildings and their recording.
+UAH, have developed a Hands on Heritage project that includes information on vernacular buildings and their recording.
 Their aim is to ‘provide a programme that combines traditional heritage engagement and outreach with the introduction of a range of new digital engagement technologies, to better connect people and communities with built heritage.’

 Useful links: